Our Mission and Services

 Interfaith Sanctuary Housing Services has adopted the following values to guide our work:

-- Dignity and Respect: Interfaith Sanctuary Shelter & Supportive Services recognizes and respects the inherent dignity, and the equal and inalienable rights of all members of society.
+- RESPECT We recognize and respect the inherent dignity and rights of all members of society.

-- Volunteerism: Interfaith Sanctuary Shelter and Supportive Services relies on community involvement through volunteerism.
-These volunteers are essential in providing a safe and supportive space for staff and guests.
+- VOLUNTEERISM We value community involvement and volunteerism as an essential part of providing a safe and supportive space for staff and guests.

 ISHS prohibits discrimination on the basis of race, color, national origin, religion, sex/gender, family status, sexual orientation, veteran status, gender identity/expression, disability or age.